huilinghe19/sardana_practise/README.md

    know how to write the programs of controllers, how to set it in sardana and use it to controll motors;
-   know the usage of the macros and the GUI like taurus settings. know how to create tango server class and use jive to controll the devices
+   know the usage of the macros and the GUI like taurus settings. know how to create tango server class and use jive to controll the devices know how to use the extra pyserial and socket c++ tango server class and connect it with my own tango server classes in jive.

-   I have learned sardana traing (https://github.com/sardana-org/sardana-training) and known how to controll the blender blades motion and how to write blender blades controllers.
+   I have implemented new tango server classes in jive to controll the blender blades and the real motors.

-   I have written copley controller program and put it into sardana and it can make the motors move.
+   I have implemented new copley controller into sardana and it can controll the real motors.

-   I have learned how to use the extra pyserial and socket c++ tango server class and connect it with my own tango server classes.

-   I have written a new tango server class to controll the blender blades and the real motors.

   -----------------------------------------------------------------------------------------------------------------------------------------
  Install Sardana
 -----------------------------------------------------------------------------------------------------------------------------------------